Exeton/Code-Improvement-Study---Pong/README.md

 ```

 Let's review the improvements to our code.
- * The Ball class constructor has less paramaters.
+ * The Ball class constructor has less parameters.
  * Our code for resetting the ball's position no longer involves creating a new ball, but instead by resetting the position and velocity, which is more intuitive.
- * The code pertaining to setting the balls initial velocity has been moved inside the ball class, which is more fitting than inside Form1.
+ * The code pertaining to setting the ball's initial velocity has been moved inside the ball class, which is more fitting than inside Form1.

 ## Simplifying Code